• START A FREE TRIAL

 Launched: 2014

-Safety Champion offers its OHS/WHS software on mobile app and web platform.
-With a team that is familiar with health and safety as well as UXUI software, Safety Champion allows users to monitor their safety and compliance performance and progress through hazard logs, task management, dashboard overview and reporting.
+Safety Champion delivers its OHS/WHS software via a mobile app and a web platform.
+Backed by a team experienced in health and safety as well as user experience design, Safety Champion empowers users to keep an eye on their safety and compliance metrics.
+Features like hazard logs, task management, and a dashboard overview make it simple to report and track progress.

 MYOSH